madeofpendletonwool/PinePods/README.md

 - [ ] Refresh changes on readme
 - [ ] Full Screen Currently Playing Page
 - [ ] Fix issue where podcast mins are displayed as seconds
+- [ ] Fix client pooling issue (This is a tough issue.
+Pooling is occationally a problem.
+I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close)
+- [ ] Occasionally podcasts will put seconds value in mins

 ### To be added after beta version